ebuckler/handbook/docs/02-tools-for-work/overview.md

 - **Bloomers** — Where we post new HR policies, etc.

-- **Familiars** - For sharing cute pictures and stories of our favorite people (kids, partners, pets, you name it)
+- **Familiars** — For sharing cute pictures and stories of our favorite people (kids, partners, pets, you name it)

-- **General** - For company-wide announcements and work matters
+- **General** — For company-wide announcements and work matters

-- **Good Reads** - For sharing relevant articles, events, and other pieces of interest
+- **Good Reads** — For sharing relevant articles, events, and other pieces of interest

-- **Hiring** – A space to share hiring ideas and discuss logistics (*NOT* to be used to discuss individual candidates)
+- **Hiring** — A space to share hiring ideas and discuss logistics (*NOT* to be used to discuss individual candidates)

-- **Random** - When you're not sure where to share it
+- **Random** — When you're not sure where to share it

-- **Water Cooler** - Our equivalent for the company breakroom
+- **Water Cooler** — Our equivalent for the company breakroom

-- **BD General** - Business development team discussion space, especially for proposals
+- **BD General** — Business development team discussion space, especially for proposals

-- **BD Opportunities** - Sharing RFX's of interest
+- **BD Opportunities** — Sharing RFX's of interest

-- **Bloom Comms** - Updates on what Bloom is promoting, which may include [Pollinator](https://medium.com/pollinator) posts and other news that we'll ask you to share with your networks
+- **Bloom Comms** — Updates on what Bloom is promoting, which may include [Pollinator](https://medium.com/pollinator) posts and other news that we'll ask you to share with your networks

-- **Bloom Website** - For BW website updates
+- **Bloom Website** — For BW website updates

-- **Data Viz** - For all things data visualization related
+- **Data Viz** — For all things data visualization related

-- **Lurkers** - Some folks like to be in our Slack but aren't employees (maybe they will be one day or maybe they were in the past)
+- **Lurkers** — Some folks like to be in our Slack but aren't employees (maybe they will be one day or maybe they were in the past)

-- **Tech** - Github help, security policy questions, anything tech related
+- **Tech** — Github help, security policy questions, anything tech related

 ## Trello
 We use Trello to collaborate on tasks for our various projects.
 Each project has a separate board which we'll give you access to when you join.
 Each team will use Trello a bit differently, so please defer to your project lead for any team norms on how to use the project board.

-For generic information on using Trello, [see Trello'sgetting started guide](https://trello.com/en-US/guide/trello-101).
+For generic information on using Trello, [see Trello's getting started guide](https://trello.com/en-US/guide/trello-101).

 If you need to be invited to our organization, ask JJ or Sofia for help.

 ## Zoom
 You can use whatever video conferencing tool is easiest for team-related calls, but we generally use Zoom for more formal calls with partners.
 Sometimes you will need to adjust to what a partner uses (e.g., Microsoft Teams).

 In general, team members will receive free account access, so your meeting times will be limited to 40 minutes.
 If you think your meeting will need to run longer, contact Sofia so that she can arrange a meeting from a paid account.

 ## Mural